josemguerra/quiz-app/README.md

   - In the GitHub repository, navigate to the "Settings" tab.
   - Go to  "Pages" on the left hand menu.
   - Under "Source", select "Main" in the dropdown menu.
-  - Next to select "Root" in the right dropdrown menu.
+  - Next to select "Root" in the right drop drown menu.
   - Click the "Save" button.
-  - Your site URL will be highligthed in green and ready un a few minutes.
+  - Your site URL will be highlighted in green and ready un a few minutes.

 ## Resources / Credits / Inspiration